man who feels pain in front of the leg of cruralgia type

 • Heart or lung condition

-If you decide to practice walking, at least make sure to take it gradually.
-To be sure not to worsen your condition, start by walking short distances on flat ground, at low speed, and shortening the length of your steps.
-Then progress by increasing one parameter at a time (distance, slope, walking speed, stride length).
-And above all, do not try to force against the pain, especially if you are not followed.
+If you decide to take up walking, at least make sure you take it gradually.
+To make sure you don't aggravate your condition, start by walking short distances on level ground, at low speed, and shortening the length of your steps.

 Obviously, your best ally in this sometimes complex process remains the healthcare professional.
-In the meantime, I invite you to try some self-treatment techniques to relieve your symptoms in the comfort of your own home.

 Back to top